Packages

 3. object AtomicType

-4. object BinaryType extends BinaryType with Product with Serializable
+4. case object BinaryType extends BinaryType with Product with Serializable

 Annotations